helenplesko/a3web/group.md

 Due by: before Week 12 Lab

+Completed:

+## 31. Cross device and browser compatability testing:

+Desc:  test the pages and responsiveness on different browsers and mobile devices.

+Worked on by: Ryan & Lori

+Due by: mid Week 14

 Completed: N

-## 31. Final Website Review
+## 32. Final Website Review

-Desc:  final review of the website before submission (run tests for errors & warnings for all html, css and .js pages)
+Desc:  final review of the website before submission (run tests for errors & warnings for all html, css and .js pages, check for duplicate IDs, unused CSS, run validator tool)

 Worked on by: All